What Does Short Selling a Stock Mean?

 When a stock has a short interest, or short float, above 20%, it’s usually an indication that shorts could get squeezed, in the event of a positive catalyst.
+A squeeze happens when prices rise and investors have to buy to cover short sells, driving prices up further.
 That said, if you were part of this 23.89% of floating shares that were short, you would have gotten squeezed after Cara Therapeutics had two positive catalysts.

 As you and the other shorts were rushing out of the stock, it simply pushes the price higher.